MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 ---
 lab:
     title: 'Design a Data Model in Power BI'
-    module: 'Module 4 - Design a Data Model in Power BI'
+    module: '4 - Design a Data Model in Power BI'
 ---